Black, Paschal set to face off for House District 73 seat on July 13 - Shelby County Reporter

 Each of the candidates have committed time to connecting with voters in hopes to secure a majority of votes during the special election.

-No matter who wins the election, whoever wins will make for a historic result.
-If Paschal were to win, he would be the first African American member of the Republican party elected to the State House, and Black would be the first woman in recent history elected to this particular seat.
+No matter who wins the election, the winner will make for a historic result.
+If Paschal were to win, he would be the first African American member of the Republican party elected to the State House, and Black would be the first woman elected to this seat.

 Paschal, a Pelham resident, has spent the better part of his life serving the country or his community which prompted him to enter the race.